mmwillingham/sampleapps/patch-cluster-resource/README.md

 Use argocd (GitOps) to update an existing cluster resource that is not controlled by argocd. https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/#server-side-apply

 # This does not work as expected.
+It throws error that replicas is required.

 ## Steps
 ### Create a cluster resource manually / not with argocd